 Also, you can download all the personal information about a customer right from a chat in a CSV format and send it to them.
-If you choose the “email transcript” opting, we will send the full chat history including all conversations with a given customer.
+If you choose the “Email transcript” option, we will send their full chat history to a customer.

 3. Right to be forgotten

 If you press the “Delete chat” button, it will remove their personal information from your database completely and permanently.
 You can do it at any time and immediately.